Freelance-Connect-dev/SDN/README.md

 # Synopsis

-This website aims to become the foundation for which free lance software development work is posted and bid on.
+This website aims to become the foundation for which free lance software development work is posted and bid on. ggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggg

 # Technology